 - Grease fire potential

 After years of development and months of hype, the Weber SmokeFire Pellet Grill has arrived.
-Slated for release in the first months of 2020, this pellet grill promises to be a gamechanger.
+Slated for release in the first months of 2020, this pellet grill promises to be a game-changer.
 From a user standpoint, this grill isn’t a radical departure.
-If you have used a pellet grill before, you won’t notice much of a difference in how it works.
+If you have used a pellet grill before, you won’t notice much difference in how it works.

 Here is where the SmokeFire departs from other pellet grills.
 At high temperatures, you see the flame.
 It is channeled through the grill, allowing this pellet grill to cook like a powerful gas grill.
 This pellet grill sears.
 And it sears with actual flame, not simply radiant heat.
 The grilling experience with this pellet cooker is superior.